Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 What’s Your Favorite Espresso Based Drink?

-If you’re still undecided which you might like the best here a bit more of a helping hand.
+If you’re still undecided about which you might like the best, here is a bit more of a helping hand.
 If easier if you focus on just two factors – how strong do you want your coffee and how much milk foam you would prefer.

-If you enjoy a sweet and desert-like beverage the chocolate mocha is sure the tickle your tastebuds!
+If you enjoy a sweet and desert-like beverage, the chocolate mocha is sure to tickle your tastebuds!

-If you love coffee as much as I do there’s no reason why you can’t try them all if only the once!
+If you love coffee as much as I do, there’s no reason why you can’t try them all, if only once!
 That is the only way you really discover your favorites.
-I even tried the Starbucks Unicorn Frappuccino…. and yes it was indeed only the one time! …Never again will a pink sparkling drink touch my lips.
+I have even tried the Starbucks Unicorn Frappuccino (2) …. and yes, it was indeed only one time! …Never again will a pink sparkling drink touch my lips.